mainstreamer/flags-api/readme.md

 # Flags quiz api

 ### development environment:
+original .env of simply github secret env is required as pre-requisite

 dc up -d
 (uses docker-compose.yml + docker-compose.override.yml for dev files sync)

 ### deploy (from dev env)
 To create a deployment you need to tag your images to be deployed: